-When the itching is internal, it may be caused by the presence of some fungus or bacteria and the symptom may be accompanied by swelling and vaginal discharge.
-Often the cause of itching is candidiasis, a disease caused by the imbalance of the fungi that normally inhabits this region.
+When the itching is internal, it may be caused by the presence of fungi or bacteria and the symptom may be accompanied by swelling and discharge.
+The cause of itching is often candidiasis, a disease caused by the imbalance of the fungi that normally inhabits this area.

 Other characteristic symptoms of candidiasis are:

-- Itching in the internal and external region of the woman's intimate region;
+- Itching of the woman's internal and external intimate area;

-- White discharge, type curdled milk, with or without a bad smell;
+- White discharge, similar to curdled milk, with or without a bad smell;

 - Pain / burning while urinating.

 To find out the reason for your vaginal itching, choose the symptoms you are experiencing from the ones below:

-As some of these symptoms are common to various diseases, it is best to always see a gynecologist if the itching does not improve after 1 week of simple care such as keeping your intimate region well clean and dry, avoiding synthetic clothing and eating less sugary foods.
+As some of these symptoms are common to various diseases, it’s always better to see a gynaecologist if the itching doesn’t improve after 1 week of simple care such as keeping your intimate area clean and dry, avoiding synthetic clothing and eating less sugary foods.

 Treatment for relieving vaginal itching

-A good home treatment to relieve itching of the vagina, clitoris and big lips is to wash the intimate area with rosemary and sage tea, for example, because it has antimicrobial properties that eliminate bacteria and prevent the growth of fungi, which can cause itching.
-See the recipes for this and other natural remedies to treat vaginal itching.
+A good home treatment for relieving an itchy vagina, clitoris and labia majora is to wash the intimate area with rosemary and sage tea, for example, because of its antimicrobial properties that eliminate bacteria and prevent the growth of fungi, which can cause itching.

-However, the treatment for vaginal itching always depends on its cause:
+However, the treatment for an itchy vagina always depends on its cause:

-The treatment can be done with the use of oral antifungal medication and ointments for candidiasis prescribed by a gynecologist, such as Clotrimazole or Miconazole.
-See which ones they are and how to use vaginal ointments to treat yeast infections.
+Treatment can be done with the use of oral antifungal medication and ointments for candidiasis such as Clotrimazole or Miconazole, which are prescribed by a gynaecologist.

 2. Allergy to chemical substances

-Some chemical substances, such as chlorine, present in a jacuzzi, bath or pool water: wash your intimate region well with a neutral pH soap and dry thoroughly before putting on cotton panties.
+Some chemical substances, such as chlorine, present in jacuzzi, bath or pool water, can cause an itchy vagina, and in these cases you should wash your intimate area well with a pH-neutral soap and dry thoroughly before putting on cotton knickers.

-After leaving the pool, it is also important to remove your bikini so that it does not dry out on the body, because it facilitates fungus growth or prolonged contact with chlorine.
+It’s also important to remove your bikini after leaving a pool so that it does not dry out on the body and speed up the growth of fungi or prolong the contact with chlorine.

 3. Sexually transmitted diseases